lelutin/puppet-asterisk/README.md

 ### Setting options with the $xyz_options parameters ###

 Asterisk has lots and lots of configuration variables that can be set in different files.
-In order to simplify the module, we're actually not validating that the options passed in are valid ones and expect this validation to be done by the user.

-As you will see in some of the following sections, some configuration files will be customizable through option hashes.
-The format of those hashes is always the same and looks like the following:
+As you will see in some of the following configuration sections, some configuration files will be customizable through option hashes.
+The format of those hashes is always the same and looks like the following, where xyz would match the name of the configuration file:

 ```puppet
 $xyz_options = {